Logo%20Norm%20Mobile

 Favorite Albums for 2025

 Not even the advanced physics of the Grand Unified Theory can completely unpack the organic mess that makes up our universe.
 Forces converge in ways that the principles of supersymmetry has yet to fully explain.
-A similar fate awaits any curator or critic attempting to summarize the vast annual offering of music into the various capricious lists showcasing the best work in Jazz.
+A similar fate awaits any curator or critic attempting to summarize the vast annual offering of music into the numerous capricious lists attempting to showcase the best work in Jazz.

 And yet these lists prevail, reflecting their diverse range of personal biases, cultural expectations, political objectives and musical tastes that can range from celebrating the tedium of conventional accomplishments to the boisterous promotion of unusual music that very few might ever notice or actually experience.
-All of which applies to my own annual synopses and somehow that’s not stopping me from doing them anyway.
+All of which of course applies to my own annual synopses as well.

-“Jazz” somehow connects them all with it’s insatiable appetite for invention, powered by the galvanic alchemy of African Diasporic musical traditions that elevates everything it interacts with.
-The vivaciousness of the nature of this continual evolution, and its habitual drive to fuse improvisation within such a broad range of musical experimentation, speaks to the essence of how I interpret Jazz and the essence of what continues to inspire my programming.
+“Jazz” somehow connects them all with its insatiable appetite for invention advanced by the galvanic alchemy of African Diasporic musical traditions that elevates everything it interacts with.
+The vivacious nature of this continual evolution, and its habitual drive to fuse improvisation within such a broad range of musical experimentation, speaks to the essence of how I interpret Jazz and the inspiration for my programming.

-Frequently this level of ambition leans into artistic paradigms that showcase entirely new ways of interpreting and understanding this music.
-All of these albums invited audiences to listen carefully and constructively while embracing a thrilling compendium of bold musical directives that waltzed with familiar traditions while continuing to chart a new course for Jazz.
+Frequently this level of ambition leans into artistic paradigms that showcase entirely new ways of understanding and interpreting music.
+All of these albums invited audiences to embrace deep listening while taking in a thrilling compendium of bold musical directives that waltzed with familiar traditions while also continuing to chart a new course for Jazz.

 MVP’s don’t exist in Jazz.
 While applying celebratory hierarchies might help our industry promote records, magazines and engagement strategies, I’ve rarely heard musicians describe any of these rankings as true barometers of talent or excellence - especially given the wide radius of variables currently defining this especially enigmatic musical idiom.

-And so beyond all the tallies, favorites and best of lists, remains the enduring, prodigious consistency of an art form invigorated by inspirational musicians who tirelessly produce wave after wave of stunning musical achievements that I’m honored to share with you soon.
+And so beyond all the tallies, favorites and best of lists, remains the enduring, prodigious consistency of an art form invigorated by inspirational musicians who tirelessly produce wave after wave of stunning musical achievements that I’m honored to share with you.

 1.%20The%20Baylor%20Project